 A Thorough Approach to Corporate Governance

 Corporate governance is an important responsibility at Concho.
-Our governance policies and structure provide a strong framework for accountability and effective operations.
-They also provide assurance that we are ethical and transparent across all of our business endeavors.
+Our governance policies and structure provide a strong framework for effective operations and promote ethics and transparency across all of our business endeavors.

 Concho’s Board of Directors is responsible for risk oversight and plays a critical role in the development and implementation of our corporate governance policies.
 Our Board is made up of ten directors, eight of whom are independent under the current listing standards of the NYSE.
 The Board considers the diversity and optimal enhancement of the current mix of talent and experience with respect to its members.